 Over its long history, the James Gregory Telescope has observed many different types of astronomical targets: galaxies, contact binaries, active galactic nuclei, minor planets, novae, and spotted stars.
 The research themes are changing and so is the observing program at the JGT.
-In the season 2015-16 we are mostly observing for the following four programs:
+In recent years we are mostly observing for the following four programs:

 Discovery of exoplanets: Planets around stars other than the Sun can in most cases not be seen directly, but they can be observed by indirect means.
 When exoplanets eclipse their host star, they cause a characteristic dip in the brightness of the star (see image).
 This dip – not more than one or two percent – can be measured by taking images of the star over and over throughout the night and monitor its brightness.
 With the JGT our aim is to confirm or reject exoplanet candidates found by the Super-WASP collaboration.
 This requires about 5 hours of clear sky to catch the planet as it is passing in front of its star.

 Monitoring young stars: Young stars are variable.
 Their brightness can change dramatically over timescales of days, quite different from the Sun.
 From these brightness changes we can infer the rotation periods of young stars, their surface properties and gain insights about the way these stars accumulate material from their surroundings.
 The young star RW Aur, currently undergoing a deep eclipse of unknown origin, is one of our main targets.
 We will also continue our long-term monitoring campaign of the star cluster NGC1333 and carry out follow-up observations on new transient events.